Global Studies

 Octavio Borges-Delgado, PhD (Michigan State University).
 Assistant Teaching Professor.
 Caribbean Literature and cultures, Latino/a studies, migration studies, Latin American diaspora, Critical race theory, Gender and sexuality in a global context.

-Rebecca Clothey, PhD (University of Pittsburgh) Associate Department Head.
-Associate Professor.
-Comparative and international education, education of ethnic and linguistic minorities, sociology of education.
+Rebecca Clothey, PhD (University of Pittsburgh) Department Head, Global Studies and Modern Languages.
+Professor.
+Comparative and international education, education of ethnic and linguistic minorities, refugees, China studies.

 Brenda Dyer, MA (University of Pennsylvania).
-Associate Teaching Professor.
+Teaching Professor.
 Language acquisition pedagogy, teaching writing, seventeenth and eighteenth century French literature, women writers, translation.

 Natalie N. Hiratsuka Marley, MA (University of Hawai’i).
 Assistant Teaching Professor.
 Japanese Linguistics with an emphasis on pedagogy and topics concerning second language acquisition and teaching